asartori86/advanced_programming-2018-19/lectures/c++/07_inheritance/readme.md

 [link to file](./02_virtual.cc)

 This program shows the usage of the `virtual` keyword when working with derived classes methods.
-The specifier `override` is used to force the override of a base class method.
+The specifier `override` is used to force the compiler to check that we are actually overriding a function of the base class.

 PPP: chap 14.3.2
 CPL: chap 3.2.2, 3.2.3, 3.2.4 for an introduction, chap 20 for more details